gitter-badger/BeamBot/README.md

 * The `BEAM_ADDR` variable should not be touched.
 It will break everything if that is changed.
 * The `USERNAME` and `PASSWORD` variables should be set to the Beam.pro username and password (respectively) for the account you wish the bot to chat using.
+* **NEW IN 2.1.0** - The CHANNEL variable can be set to `None` to make it so you can choose which channel to go to on launch or set to a channel ID to auto-connect.
-* The CHANNEL variable should be updated via the id number gathered by going to `https://beam.pro/api/v1/channels/INSERT_BEAM_STREAM_OWNER_NAME_HERE` and taking the id number.
-You then swap that number for the 1 in config file.
+* If you want to autoconnect, the `CHANNEL` variable should be updated via the id number gathered by going to `https://beam.pro/api/v1/channels/INSERT_BEAM_STREAM_OWNER_NAME_HERE` and taking that id number.

+ You then swap that number for the 1 in config file, uncomment the `CHANNEL = 1`, line and comment the `CHANNEL = None` line.

 **Example**: Going to `https://beam.pro/api/v1/channels/ParadigmShift3d` returns `{"id":20902,"token":"ParadigmShift3d","online":false,`.
 You would want to take the `20902` (it will be different for another channel) number.